-BEAM POSTION MONITOR FOR ENERGY RECOVERY LINAC\ I. Pinayev#, BNL, Upton, NY 11973, USA Abstract The energy recovery linacs have co-propagating beams inside the same vacuum vessel.
-These beams can have different trajectories, which should be distinguished by beam position monitors (BPM).
-In this paper we present a concept of a BPM utilizing the phase information for calculation individual position of each of the two beams (accelerating and decelerating).
-The practical realizations are presented and achievable accuracy is estimated.
-INTRODUCTION Most commonly used method for BPM is based on the evaluation of the signals induced on the pick-up electrodes (PUEs) by a circulating beam.
-Beam position is calculated from the signal amplitudes using delta over sum [1].
-For the vertical plane BPM with two PUEs the equation is $$y = k \frac{U{up} - U{down}}{U{up} + U{down}} \tag{1}$$ where $U{up}$ and $U{down}$ are the amplitudes, k is a scaling factor, which is determined by geometry.
+MONITORING BEAM POSITION IN THE MULTIBEAM ACCELERATORS\ I. Pinayev#, BNL, Upton, NY 11973, USA Abstract In this paper we present the concept of a beam position monitors for the accelerating structures with multiple beams.
+Both cases with common and separated nominal orbits are considered.
+For the first case we utilize the phase information, when for the second case additional pick-up electrodes can be utilized.
+INTRODUCTION Most commonly used method for the beam position monitors (BPMs) is based on the evaluation of the signals induced on the pick-up electrodes (PUEs) by a circulating beam.
+Beam location is calculated from the signal amplitudes using delta over sum [1].
+For the vertical plane BPM with two PUEs the equation can be written as $$y = k \frac{U{up} - U{down}}{U{un} + U{down}} \tag{1}$$ where $U{\rm up}$ and $U{\rm down}$ are the amplitudes, k is a scaling factor, which is determined by the geometry of a vacuum vessel and the electrodes.
 For a symmetrical system and beam in the center both signals have equal amplitudes and the corresponding position readback is zero.
 With two (or more) beams circulating inside the vacuum chamber we need to separate the signals and process them individually.
 For the colliders with beams moving in the opposite directions this task is solved by utilizing the striplines, which have directional properties.
-The signals appear on the different ports and conventional processing units can be utilized.
-This technique is not suitable for energy recovery linacs (ERL) where two or more beams co-propagate through a vacuum system and each beam has its own trajectory.
-PROPOSED METHOD For ERL with two co-propagating beams the time delay between accelerated and decelerated bunches is fixed by design and it becomes possible to employ the phase of the PUE signal to extract information on the position of each bunch.
-If bunches, separated by a flyby time $\Delta t{12}$ , have different positions then each PUE sees different longitudinal "center of gravity" (see Fig. 1) and there is a phase shift between two signals.
-For a processing unit, utilizing signal processing at frequency $\omega$ , and small displacements of the first and the second bunches $\delta_1$ and $\delta_2$ ( $S\delta_1$ , $S\delta_2 \ll 1$ , where S=l/k is a sensitivity coefficient) we can write the linearized equations:
+The signals from the different beams appear on the different ports and conventional processing units can be utilized.
+This technique is not suitable for energy recovery linacs (ERL) and fixed-field alternating gradient accelerators (FFAG) where two or more beams co-propagate through a vacuum system in the same direction and each beam has its own trajectory.
+PROPOSED METHOD In the energy recovery linacs the beams pass either though an arc where only accelerated and decelerated beams of the same energy are present (on the last pass the only beam is present) or through an accelerating/decelerating section common for the all beams.
+For ERL the time delay between accelerated and decelerated bunches is fixed by design and it is possible to employ the phase of the PUE signal to extract information on the position of each bunch.
+First we consider an arc \Work supported by Brookhaven Science Associates under Contract No. DE-AC02-98CH10886 with the U.S. DoE #pinayev@bnl.gov where only two beams are present.
+If bunches, separated by a flyby time $\Delta t{12}$ , have different positions then each PUE sees different longitudinal "center of gravity" of the two bunches (see Fig. 1) and there is a phase shift between two signals.
+For a processing unit, utilizing signal processing at frequency $\omega$ , and small displacements of the first and the second bunches $\delta_1$ and $\delta_2$ ( $S\delta_1$ , $S\delta_2 \ll 1$ , where S=I/k is a sensitivity coefficient) we can write the linearized equations: